Project Planning 101: Understanding needs vs wants and prioritizing requirements

 An effective method to planning large scale web development projects.

-Defining needs, nice-to-haves, and pipe dreams can be a daunting task, especially for a large scale project.
+Defining needs, nice-to-haves, and pipe dreams can be a daunting task– especially for a large scale project.
 Trying to prioritize what makes it into the project scope can be even harder.
-Being able to answer the question why may be all it takes to turning project planning into a breeze.
+Being able to answer the question of “why?” may be all it takes to turn project planning into a breeze!
+Skip that “why?” and a significant investment of time and money could be wasted resulting in lost business.

-The Accelerator prioritizes deliverable-focused, targeted, hands-on activities that result in actionable next steps instead of just talking about what could be.
-Our goal at the end of every workshop is to be able to provide deliverables that are truly a foundation for planning and completing a project.
-We like to start by better understanding the company and industry we are working with.
-We answer questions like: what technology solutions does the company use today? how do consumers interact with the company? what are areas for improvement and why are they important?
-More simply, we think the best place to start is who, what, and why?
 We cannot stress enough the importance of why.
 In every workshop, we frequently ask why and believe that explaining the importance of an existing process, desired requirement, action, or new idea is imperative to creating a highly-valued solution.
 Asking why will show which ideas truly have a great impact to the end user and eliminate others from contention.
-During this time, we like to conduct user analysis, stakeholder and empathy mapping, and persona creation.
+During this time, we conduct user analysis, stakeholder and empathy mapping, and persona creation.

 After understanding current state and users, it is time to dive into defining and refining requirements for the proposed project.
 This brainstorming session is where anything and everything can be put on the list to see if it can pass the “who, what, why” test.
 One key to keep in mind is that requirements should be as specific and clearly worded as possible.
 This will come in very handy in the next steps when we group and prioritize the requirements.